Estimated reading time: 7 minutes

 1. Articulate the Need

-The first step is to articulate the need for a hire.
+The first step is to articulate the need for a new hire.
 This should be done through the strategic planning process to ensure the new hire supports organizational objectives.

-Write an employee job description, that supports departmental or organizational goals.
 The job description should accurately reflect specific job duties, responsibilities, and performance expectations.

 2. Identify Job Candidates